idealius/transpose_covid_timeseries/readme.md

 ### Fixed Bugs
 9/10/2020:
 - Per capita for confirmed cases in US doesn't have population column so it shows -1, probably causes some slight date data corruption as well
-- Congo Braz sanitized to "Congo", Congo Kinshasa sanitized to "Democratic Republic of Congo" to be consistent with contact tracing csv
+- Congo Brazzaville sanitized to "Congo", Congo Kinshasa sanitized to "Democratic Republic of Congo" to be consistent with contact tracing csv

 ### Superficial Bugs
 Bonaire and surrounding islands interpreted incorrectl.